-By using language in this way, you are not ignoring the issue, you are still going to get an answer that will tell you where the other person is but just in a way that does not reinforce the problem.
+By using language in this way, you’re not ignoring the issue – you’re still going to get an answer that will tell you where the other person is.
+But, phrasing questions in this way doesn’t reinforce the problem.

-Taking this lesson on board, think about what words you could change to start you moving forwards in different areas of your life.
-Look at what you are saying to yourself as well as to others and identify some alternatives that you could use and try them out for size.
-Notice how different things feel and how differently you are received with a few simple changes.
+Considering this, think about what words you can change to start you moving forward in your life.
+Think about what you say to yourself as well as to others and identify some alternatives that you could use.
+Try them and notice how different things feel to you, and how differently you’re received by others.

 Your body is constantly listening to, and responding to the words you use, so make sure you pick good ones.
 A few small changes to your language can make a huge difference to your life and health.
 Next time someone asks you how you are, what are you going to answer that will help you feel great?

 If you want to find out more about how the power of language is utilised in the Lightning Process, contact us for a chat.